- About Us

 The RN-BSN Pathway is designed for the student entering the nursing program who has completed the NCLEX and is employed as a registered nurse.
-The RN-BSN Pathway program operates according to the policies and schedule of the School of Professional Studies.
+The RN-BSN Pathway program operates according to the policies and schedule of the School of Applied Sciences.
 Tuition is reduced and all courses are taught online in accelerated 8-week terms and the tuition rate is the classroom rate.
 Students generally take 6 credit hours each term and the nursing courses may be completed in one calendar year.
 Two clinical practica are required to complete the program.
 The length of time to complete the program will depend on the number of courses the student needs to complete the core requirements.
 Previous education and clinical expertise are recognized through the opportunity to earn credit by validation and direct transfer of credit from equivalent courses from regionally accredited institutions.

 Transfer students are required to complete 45 credit hours in residence.